Signed in as:

-L.C.
-RENIE is a native Floridian, inspiring indie author untraditional writing style who focuses on evolving, destiny, overcoming adversities, embracing unwanted challenges in life with hope, faith, and love... the greatest of these three is love see no color and turning desire, dream, or fate into reality.
+LC RENIE is a native Floridian, inspiring indie author untraditional writing style who focuses on evolving, destiny, overcoming adversities, and embracing unwanted challenges in life with hope, faith, and love... the greatest of these three is love, see no color, and turn desire, dream, or fate into reality.

-Her other passions include contributing her time, energy and resources to a plethora of humanitarian causes, including advocating for mental health treatment, substance abuse, and suicide awareness and prevention.
-In addition to her work with those causes, she is a staunch advocate for clean water and has partnered with globally responsible organizations that support and defend the rights of those suffering from poverty, substandard living conditions and human trafficking.
-She supports her local foodbank by dedicate time and resources for their cause and is an influential advocate for numerous public health concerns.
+Her other passions include contributing her time, energy, and resources to many humanitarian causes, including advocating for mental health treatment, substance abuse, and suicide awareness and prevention.
+In addition to her work with those causes, she is a staunch advocate for clean water.
+She has partnered with globally responsible organizations that support and defend the rights of those suffering from poverty, substandard living conditions, and human trafficking.
+She helps her local food bank by dedicating time and resources to their cause and is an influential advocate for numerous public health concerns.

-Best parts about writing is sharing unique stories.
+L C "The best part about writing is sharing unique stories."

-Writing materials copy rights protection under Writers Guild of America East
+Writing materials copyright protection under the Writers Guild of America East

-During her downtime, she enjoys spending time in nature, going on walks, and roller skating for fun.
+She enjoys spending time in nature, binge watching a number of her favorite movies, and roller skating during her downtime for fun.

 Diane Donovan Literary Services, Midwest Senior Reviewer: Reviewed Author's manuscript contents.